Vyral/base-template/meet-the-team.md

 ##### VP of Sales/Branch Manager – Wade Betz “The Chief”

+Wade spent the first 14 years of his mortgage career at Guardian Mortgage as a vice president of sales and branch manager at their
+Dallas, Texas location.
+Since then, he has transitioned to a Senior Loan Officer role with NEXA Mortgage, LLC.
+Having helped thousands of families with more than $500M+ in residential financing, Wade Betz is a leading mortgage originator in the Dallas-Fort
+Worth area and loves helping families build wealth and memories with real estate.

-With more than $400 million in his servicing portfolio, Wade Betz is a leading mortgage originator in the Dallas-Fort Worth area.
-Wade understands that there is more to a mortgage than the close and has the legacy of Guardian’s 50+ years in business behind him.
-Like Wade’s Guardian Mortgage counterparts, he understands that a job well done is a job that lasts the duration of the home loan.
-Counsel, support and personal service are paramount to becoming a trusted mortgage advisor for Guardian’s clients.
+Wade has a message for his customers: There’s more to a mortgage than just the close.
+A job well done is a job that lasts the duration of the home loan.
+Counsel, support and personal service are paramount to becoming a trusted mortgage advisor for his clients.

+“Too many loan officers and lenders in our industry just focus on selling the borrower a mortgage loan without listening to the borrower’s desires or asking the right mortgage planning questions,” he says.
+“It is our responsibility to create mortgage solutions that complement our clients’ overall financial strategies and allow them to most effectively accomplish their short and long-term financial goals.”

+Born and raised in New Orleans, Wade came to Dallas in 1997 and attended Southern Methodist University (Pony Up!), where he earned a bachelor’s degree in economics.
+Wade enjoys spending time with his wife and two growing boys.
+He is also an avid Louisiana State University football fan.
+GEAUX Tigers!!!

 ##### Production Partner - Felisa Howe “The Captain”